 - Agricultural research centers operate more than 14,000 acres across the state to meet the regional research and demonstration needs of agricultural producers and natural resource managers.

-- In CAFNR, academic advisors are also full-time faculty members, making the relationships students build with our faculty very meaningful.
+- In CAFNR, faculty serve as academic advisors, making the relationships students build with our faculty very powerful.

 - The College offers 50+ CAFNR-specific clubs and organizations.